 Stroke Awareness Month helps promote the significance of strokes and how we can effectively identify the symptoms of one.
 Hutchinson Regional Medical Center wants to aid in this effort not only to raise awareness but to educate the public on what to do when a stroke occurs.
 By spreading the word about strokes we could potentially lessen the amount of casualties that result each year.

 It can be hard to sort through everything you need to know when eating heart-healthy.
-Here is some of the things you should look for when choosing a recipe and purchasing ingredients:
+Here are some of the things you should look for when choosing a recipe and purchasing ingredients:

 Fats, Sodium & Whole Grains